CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 ## Embedding JS into JSX

 Like Handlebars, you can insert variables (and some other things) into React components.
-Anything that is inside curly braces (`{` and `}`) is interpreted as a regular JavaScript "expression".
+Anything that is inside curly braces (`{` and `}`) is interpreted as a regular JavaScript *expression*.
 That means you can use every object or function from JavaScript that we have learned so far.
 Let's look at an example ([interactive example](https://stackblitz.com/edit/react-byupse)):

 ```js
 const Mentor = () => {